 Learn About the Symptoms of Colon Cancer

-Colorectal cancer may cause one of more of the following symptoms:
+Colorectal cancer symptoms may include one or more of the following:

-- A sense of urgency or bowel fullness that isn’t relieved by a bowel movement
+- A sense of urgency or bowel fullness that is not relieved by a bowel movement

 - Rectal bleeding